Skip to content

 A cable can be cut at any point — it does not have to be the middle.
 So a single 10 ft cable can become a 7 ft run (say, to a battery) and a 3 ft run (say, to a control switch).
 Add up the lengths your boat actually needs and buy cables that cut down into those lengths.

 What to buy: Cat5 or Cat6, 24 AWG or thicker (lower gauge number).
 Thicker conductors are mainly for ease of handling — these runs are not current-limited for anything the regulator does.
-Shielded (STP) is recommended.
+Shielded (STP) is optional.

 The four Ethernet runs go from the regulator to: